 This gauge also shows the levels once the gas is flowing, so you can literally see the levels as they change.
 This is nice compared to gauges that stay at a fixed location on the dial even when the tank is off since this way you can be sure the needle isn’t stuck.

-While the Camco propane tank gauge does come in at a higher price point than the other options on this list, you’ll find it offers a couple of nice safety features.
-It includes extra flow protection in case the gas line should leak/break, as well as thermal protection in case of fire.
+While the Camco propane gauge does come in at a higher price point than the other options on this list, you’ll find it offers a couple of nice safety features.
+It includes extra gas flow protection in case the gas line should leak/break, as well as thermal protection in case of fire.
 Not every tank gauge can boast that.

 5. Flame King Propane Tank Indicator/Leak Detector